 1. What Is Comparative Fault?

-In a comparative negligencesystem, the injured party may still recover some of his damages even if he was partially to blame for causing the accident.
+In a comparative negligence system, the injured party may still recover some of his damages even if he was partially to blame for causing the accident.
 His financial recovery is simply reduced.
 For example: John sues Jane for his injuries in an auto accident.
 The jury finds that John had $100,000 in damages, but they also find that he was 75% at fault.
 While the verdict may be for John, his recovery will be reduced by 75%.
 In the end, Jane will only have to pay $25,000.

 2. How Do I Select An Attorney?

 The selection of an attorney is an important one.
 It should not be taken lightly.
 As other professions, attorneys specialize.
 It is probably not a good idea to retain a bankruptcy or a real estate attorney to try your auto accident case.
 You want someone with experience in civil trial work.
 Even criminal trial attorneys won't do.
 Funding is another consideration.
-Your attorney should be able to capitalize the case, which may get expensive if the accident facts or your injuries are complex and you need experts.
+Your attorney should be able to capitalize on the case, which may get expensive if the accident facts or your injuries are complex and you need experts.

 3. What Information Will An Attorney Need?

-First, the attorney will need your name, address, phone number, date of birth, occupation.
+First, the attorney will need your name, address, phone number, date of birth, and occupation.
 He will also need information about the accident.
 Who was involved?
 What happened?
 When and where did it happen?
 Were there any witnesses?
 Finally, he will need information about your injuries and the doctors and hospitals that treated you.
-That should give him enough information to get police report and your medical records and to give an initial evaluation of the case.
+That should give him enough information to get the police report and your medical records and to give an initial evaluation of the case.

 4. Should I Sign A Release?